9096175618/student_management/README.md

 # student_management
-This is the IOT Based Mini Project.
+This is the Java Based Mini Project.